chromium/chromium/components/omnibox/bug-triage.md

   *status:new* and are NOT Hotlisted as *Available* or *Needs-(Bisect|Feedback|TestConfirmation)*.
-    * Note: The Search component often receives reports from users about issues with the search box on google.com or just Google search generally ([example](https://crbug.com/40777343)).
+    * Note: The Search component often receives reports from users about issues with the search box on google.com, Google Lens, or Google search generally ([example](https://crbug.com/40777343)).
 In these cases, you can just close the issue as Won't fix (Infeasible), though you should consider filing an internal bug first, especially if you can reproduce it.
+For Google Lens features in Chrome (e.g., image search in NTP realbox or Lens Overlay), reassign to Chromium > UI > Browser > Google Lens component to be triaged by the Lens team.
     * Note: The Search component has a significant number of untriaged issues, due to the fact that this component was not properly triaged for a period of time.
 As part of the triage process, you must triage all issues in this